-My new object of affections is called White Point – Royal Palms County Beach and it is located in the city of San Pedro (where the port of Los Angeles is located).
+My new object of affection is called White Point – Royal Palms County Beach and it is located in the city of San Pedro (where the port of Los Angeles is located).
 But, what’s up with the two names?

-I know is kind of confusing but I can’t seem to find a reason for the dual naming situation.
+I know it is kind of confusing but I can’t seem to find a reason for the dual naming situation.
 For what I can gather from the web, White Point is the name of the piece of land jutting out from the Palos Verdes Peninsula.
 Royal Palms was the name of a recreation center that was developed in the area in the early 1900s.

 Another explanation is that there are actually two beaches (or coves) at the bottom of the bluffs (but it is not that noticeable).
-The northern one is the Royal Palms beach and the other one is the White Point Beach (you are going to notice the heart shape in the photos below).
+The northern one is the Royal Palms beach and the other one is White Point Beach (you are going to notice a heart shape in the photos below).

 Enough of discussing names.
 The views in here start from the top of 100-foot bluffs.
 From this point, it is easy to appreciate the curvature of the beach (or beaches) below, rock formations and the silhouette of Catalina Island.